kammitama5/kammitama5.github.io/_posts/2018-4-12-Thursday-April-12th.md

 ## Hasky Data Things

 ## Back in the Lab today
-- I got in at 7, so I was able to take a nap, and ended up waking up 2 minutes before they opened up :D
+- I got in at 7, so I was able to take a nap, and ended up waking up 2 minutes before they opened up (at 8) :D
 - I have a phone interview today, also, in the PM.
 - I'm going to a Technical Interview Meetup today.
 I haven't been to this Meetup before, but thought it may be worth a shot.
 - My friend also has a space with some extra desks, so I may wander over there next week.
 I don't want to be spoiled, though;